Accounting obligations in Poland

 Financial statements in Poland

-Financial statements must be prepared annually by the end of the first quarter following the financial year-end date.
-These statements are prepared in electronic format (XML) and must be signed electronically with a trusted electronic signature by at least one member of the Management Board.
+Financial statements must be prepared annually by the end of the first quarter following the financial year-end.
+They must be prepared in electronic format (XML) and electronically signed with a trusted electronic signature by at least one member of the management board.

 Statutory audit in Poland

-Additionally, an audit is mandatory for joint stock companies, banks, insurance companies, investment funds, and pension funds.
+Additionally, audits are mandatory for joint-stock companies, banks, insurance companies, investment funds, and pension funds.

 Approval and filing of financial statements

 Since 2018, all financial statements must be prepared and signed electronically.
-Trusted electronic signatures obtained in different countries may cause technical problems, so it is recommended to use one of the electronic trusted signatures recognized in Poland.
+Trusted electronic signatures issued in different countries may cause technical issues; therefore, using a trusted signature provider recognized in Poland is recommended.

-• Ultimate Beneficial Owner notification must also be signed with trusted electronic signature or E-PUAP profile.
+Notification of the Ultimate Beneficial Owner must also be signed with a trusted electronic signature or an ePUAP trusted profile.

 Other financial reports in Poland